 A new 180 seat underground lecture hall provided impetus for a new courtyard design.
 The new courtyard, while on grade with the adjacent first floor, had all the challenges of typical green roof constructions including loading requirements and planting depths.
-It was designed to sit above not only the underground lecture hall but the new storm water retention tank as well.
-While the existing design was developed to anticipate student movement and circulation across the space, the new design celebrated place with the goal of having students and faculty enjoy passive a green oasis in the city.
+It was designed to sit above not only the underground lecture hall but also the new storm water retention tank.
+While the existing design was developed to anticipate student movement and circulation across the space, the new design celebrated place with the goal of having students and faculty enjoy a passive green oasis in the city.
 Plazas were carved out to encourage impromptu discussions as well as planned events such as music recitals.
 A large central lawn offers opportunity for enjoying the events as well as event space for large gatherings.
 A smaller courtyard joined by a glass loggia offers opportunities for more intimate experiences such as reading or enjoying the gardenesque planting.

 New Haven, CT